camunda/camunda-docs/docs/components/tasklist/userguide/tasklist-get-started.md

 ---
-id: tasklist-example-use-case
+id: tasklist-get-started
-title: Example use case
+title: Getting started
 description: "How to assign and complete tasks in Tasklist."
 ---